joka-de/slass/README.md

 }
 ```

 All server load cba because it is defined in the global section.
-"CBA_A3" is merged with the server name.
+"CBA_A3" is merged with the server name.</br>
 Server1 starts with cba and ace while server2 starts with cba, ace and cup_w

 #####   basic.cfg